lvmenggit/PolarMAE/README.md

 ## News

 - 2026-04-17: Added the public project workflow, dependency file, and private-path-safe usage examples.
-- 2026-04-17: Released the official implementation code for our paper "PolarMAE".
+- 2026-04-20: Our paper "PolarMAE" is now available on [arXiv] We have also released the official project files and source code.
 ## Paper

 - arXiv: (https://doi.org/10.48550/arXiv.2604.15893)